CaduGasparin/Portfolio/README.md

 # Portfolio
-Meant to upload all my personal projects in Data Science
+Meant to version control, upload, and display of all my personnal projects in Data Science.